SimonAlling/userscript-proxy/README.md

 ## Security

-**UP can (and must be able to) read and modify all HTTP(S) traffic** sent to and from the device in question, so the only reasonably secure way to use it is to run it on a server controlled by oneself.
+**Userscript Proxy can (and must be able to) read and modify all HTTP(S) traffic** sent to and from the device in question, so the only reasonably secure way to use it is to run it on a server controlled by oneself.

 ## Ignoring hosts